m4ttsch/omscs-notes-notes/computer-networks/dns.md

 ### DNS Query Walkthrough

 A client might want to lookup a domain name, like www.gatech.edu.
-A networked application’s source code may invoke this lookup with the `gethostbyname` function.
+A networked application's source code may invoke this lookup with the `gethostbyname` function.

 The client typically has a *stub resolver*.
 This resolver takes the domain name and issues a query to a *local DNS resolver*.
 The local DNS resolver is typically configured automatically when a host is assigned an IP address, through a protocol called the **Domain Host Configuration Protocol** ([DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol)) .

 The client query is typically sent *recursively*.
-This means that the client doesn’t want to receive intermediate referrals from DNS servers trying to resolve the query.
+This means that the client doesn't want to receive intermediate referrals from DNS servers trying to resolve the query.
 The client only cares about the final answer.

 The local resolver, on the other hand, will perform iterative queries.